davidjbuchanan/MS3-lockdown/README.md

 2. Create a **Procfile** to tell Heroku what type of application is being deployed, and how to run it.
     - `echo web: python run.py > Procfile`
     - My file can be found [here](https://github.com/davidjbuchanan/lockdownagain/blob/master/Procfile).
+4. Sign up for a free Github account, create your project repository.
+From your IDE ommit and push to your Github repository.
-3. Sign up for a free Heroku account, create your project app, and click the **Deploy** tab, at which point you can *Connect GitHub* as the *Deployment Method*, and select *Enable Automatic Deployment*.
+4. Sign up for a free Heroku account, create your project app.
+5. Push the code from your IDE to Heroku via Github.
+In Heroku click the **Deploy** tab, at which point you can *Connect GitHub* as the *Deployment Method*, and select *Enable Automatic Deployment*.
-4. In the Heroku **Settings** tab, click on the *Reveal Config Vars* button to configure environmental variables as follows:
+6. In the Heroku **Settings** tab, click on the *Reveal Config Vars* button to configure environmental variables as follows:
     - **IP** : `0.0.0.0`
     - **PORT** : `5000`
     - **MONGO_URI** : `<link to your Mongo DB>`
     - **SECRET_KEY** : `<your own secret key>`
     - **MONGO_DBNAME** : `<your Mongo DB's name>`
-5. Your app should be successfully deployed to Heroku at this point.
+7. Your app should be successfully deployed to Heroku at this point.

 ##### back to [top](#table-of-contents)